Manoj Sahi Kumar

 Living Watch that Breathes

-A levitating watch when on the wrist, it helps in sharing the user’s breath with others and giving a sense of human bonding through non-verbal communication.
-When not on the wrist, it helps in creating a self-bonding with the user itself.
+A levitating watch that shares the user’s breath with others and gives a sense of human bonding through non-verbal communication when placed on the wrist.
+When not on the wrist, it creates a self-bonding with the user itself.

 Navigating to Planets

 An artifact navigation compass that is free from the influence of gravity.
 It points towards the planetary positions in the solar system and creates intriguing interactions with the space travelers.

 A framework that benchmarks the latest Reinforcement Learning algorithms – Hindsight Experience Replay (HER) and Deep Q Network (DQN) on a simulated Atlas robot from Boston Dynamics.

 A logistics support robot with Autonomous driving function and “User Following” capabilities.
 It switches between various modes of “Assist-Tracking-Autonomous” during operations from semi-autonomous to autonomous.